ut-amrl/IVOA/data_preprocessing/README_ML_Evaluation.md

 python visualize_histograms.py --dir /data/CAML/CRA_ML_tool/evaluation/session_0015_range_10/
 ```

-Running this will output the histogram visualizations as `.png` files in the same subdirectory.
+Running this will output the histogram visualizations as `.png` files in the given directory.